nikku/talks/2025-no-refactoring-issues/index.md

 ---

-### :four: `automated-testing-is-king` - *level up your testing practice*; ensure coverage is meaningful, quick to run and easy to expand.
+### :four: `automated-testing-is-king` - *level up your testing practice*; ensure coverage is meaningful, quick to run, and easy to expand.

 ---